hasura/graphql-engine/community/tools/firebase2graphql/README.md

     }
     ```

-Check out [next steps](#next-steps) that you might want to go through for normalizing your database.
+Check out [the things you must know](#things-to-know-about-implementation) for some caveats about this tool.

 ## Installation